-ARS Pharmaceuticals, Inc. ("ARS" or the "Company") is focused on the development of ARS-1 (brand name neffy®), a proprietary product candidate for the needle-free intranasal delivery of epinephrine for the emergency treatment of type 1 allergic reactions including anaphylaxis.
+ARS Pharmaceuticals, Inc. ("ARS", "ARS Pharma" or the "Company") is focused on the development of ARS-1 (brand name neffy), a proprietary product candidate for the needle-free intranasal delivery of epinephrine for the emergency treatment of Type I allergic reactions including anaphylaxis.
 The Company incorporated in Delaware in January 2016 and is located in San Diego, California.
-The Company has a wholly owned subsidiary, ARS Pharmaceuticals Operations, Inc., incorporated in Delaware in August 2015 through which it conducts substantially all its operations, which survived the Merger as more fully described below.
+The Company has a wholly owned subsidiary, ARS Pharmaceuticals Operations, Inc., incorporated in Delaware in August 2015, through which it conducts substantially all its operations.
 ARS Pharmaceuticals Operations, Inc. has a wholly owned subsidiary in Ireland, ARS Pharmaceuticals IRL, Limited, to facilitate the filing of regulatory approval for neffy in European countries.